icoderone/NHT/diyfoundation/diyfoundation.rst

 Record your NODE A BMC MAC address ( in above example , it is **ac:1f:6b:1e:95:eb** )

-Doing the same with your other 2 nodes, and record all 3 BMC MAC address.
+Doing the same with your other 2 nodes, and record all 3 BMC MAC addresses.

 In previous foundation page, clear all auto discovered nodes and click **add nodes manually**